-The COVID-19 pandemic has been present for the past 2 years.
+COVID-19 is still a concern.
 Cases seems to diminish, then a new variant appears and then cases increase for a while and then numbers again decrease.
 At some point, the viral pandemic evolves into an endemic viral presence, meaning that this virus is here to stay, like measles.

-Two years of research have provided extraordinary developments, but information continues to evolve.
+Extensive research has led to extraordinary developments, but information continues to evolve.
 At the present there is almost universal consensus that COVID vaccines are safe during pregnancy, that vaccinated women transmit antibodies via blood and breastmilk which helps protect their newborns, and that the dangers of COVID, such as premature births and increased stillbirth, far outweigh the minimal risk of the vaccines.